 When students need help with health issues at school, parents may need to consult with their medical practitioner about the implications of the child's health condition for their schooling and any actions that need to occur during the school day.
 Parents need to convey relevant information from the medical practitioner to the principal in writing.

-Schools undertake collaborative individual health care planning to determine the best way for the individual health support needs to be met.
+Schools undertake collaborative individual health support planning to determine the best way for the individual health needs to be met.
 This may require the principal to seek additional support from the department so that appropriate arrangements can be made for the student's participation at school.